felipe-balloni/optica2/README.md

-## Optica2 - this a parcial clone of a project.
+## Optica2 - this a partial clone of a real project.

-This is a project for learning purposes only.
+This is for learning purposes only.

 Made with Laravel, Filament Admin and Spatie / Permission.
-I am very grateful to the developers of these great frameworks and packages.
+I am very grateful to the creators of these great frameworks and packages.

 ## Learning Laravel